tschettervictor/truenas-iocage-uptimekuma/README.md

 * JAIL_IP is the IP address for your jail.
 You can optionally add the netmask in CIDR notation (e.g., 192.168.1.199/24).
 If not specified, the netmask defaults to 24 bits.
 Values of less than 8 bits or more than 30 bits are invalid.
 * DEFAULT_GW_IP is the address for your default gateway
 * POOL_PATH is the path for your data pool.
+* CADDYSERVER can be set to "no" to bypass installation of caddy.
 * HOST_NAME is the fully-qualified domain name you want to assign to your installation.
 If you are planning to get a Let's Encrypt certificate (recommended), you must own (or at least control) this domain, because Let's Encrypt will test that control.
 If you're using a self-signed cert, or not getting a cert at all, it's only important that this hostname resolve to your jail inside your network.
 * DNS_CERT, STANDALONE_CERT, SELFSIGNED_CERT, and NO_CERT determine which method will be used to generate a TLS certificate (or, in the case of NO_CERT, indicate that you don't want to use SSL at all).
 DNS_CERT and STANDALONE_CERT indicate use of DNS or HTTP validation for Let's Encrypt, respectively.
 One **and only one** of these must be set to 1.
 * DNS_PLUGIN: If DNS_CERT is set, DNS_PLUGIN must contain the name of the DNS validation plugin you'll use with Caddy to validate domain control.
 At this time, the only valid value is `cloudflare` (but see below).